David Prosser Jr.

+Prosser retired from the court in 2016, but returned to state affairs near the end of his life in the fall of 2023, when he was one of three former justices asked to advise Wisconsin Assembly speaker Robin Vos on the question of whether to impeach the then-newest justice, Janet Protasiewicz.
+Prosser publicly advised Vos to avoid impeachment, saying, "Impeachment is so serious, severe, and rare that it should not be considered unless the subject has committed a crime, or the subject has committed indisputable 'corrupt conduct' while 'in office.'"

 Early life and education

-Prosser was born in Chicago, Illinois to David T. Prosser Sr. and his wife Elizabeth (Patterson) Prosser, and was raised in Appleton, Wisconsin.
+Prosser was born in Chicago to David T. Prosser Sr. and his wife Elizabeth (Patterson) Prosser.
+He was raised in Appleton, Wisconsin.
 After graduating from Appleton High School, he attended DePauw University, receiving his B.A. in 1965.
 He went on to law school at the University of Wisconsin and received his J.D. in 1968.

 Career

 Early career

-Prosser lectured at Indiana University-Indianapolis Law School from 1968 to 1969, before working from 1969 to 1972 in Washington, D.C. as an attorney advisor in the Office of Criminal Justice, U.S. Department of Justice.
-He ran unsuccessfully for a seat in the Wisconsin General Assembly in 1973, then served as an administrative assistant to U.S. Representative Harold Vernon Froehlich, a Republican member of the House Judiciary Committee from 1973 to 1974 during the Watergate impeachment hearings.
-After two years in private practice as a self-employed lawyer, Prosser served as Outagamie County District Attorney from 1977 to 1978.
+Prosser lectured at Indiana University-Indianapolis Law School from 1968 to 1969, before working from 1969 to 1972 in Washington, D.C., as an attorney advisor in the Office of Criminal Justice, U.S. Department of Justice.
+He ran unsuccessfully for a seat in the Wisconsin State Assembly in 1972, then served as an administrative assistant to U.S. Representative Harold Vernon Froehlich.
+Froehlich was a Republican and a former speaker of the Wisconsin State Assembly, serving his first term in the U.S. House of Representatives.
+As a member of the House Judiciary Committee during the Watergate impeachment hearings, in the 1973–1974 term, he was one of the few Republicans who voted in favor of impeaching Richard Nixon.
+Froehlich lost re-election in the Democratic wave of 1974.
+Prosser returned to Wisconsin and, after two years in private practice as a self-employed lawyer, he was elected Outagamie County district attorney in the 1976 election, serving from 1977 to 1978.